alexandra-hanson/alexandra-hanson.github.io/csci-5611/project2/index.md

 ## Credit

-As you can tell from the video and project repository, my project was pretty simple but I did more external resources this time!
+As you can tell from the video and project repository, my project was pretty simple but I did use more external resources this time!

 I used the following code from Canvas for my camera controller: